courtneywmorris/Analysis-Examples/SQL Exercises/Exercise_and_answers.md

 ON date_trunc('day', r1.tmstmp)=r2.date;
 ```

-5. You are running an A/B test and would like to target users who have logged in on mobile more times than web.
-You should only target users in test group A. Write a query to get all the targeted users.
+_5. You are running an A/B test and would like to target users who have logged in on mobile more times than web.
+You should only target users in test group A. Write a query to get all the targeted users._

 ```sql
 SELECT userid, count(type) count, type